Goodbye South, Goodbye: Production

+The film includes remarkably long takes.

 Soundtrack

 The film's soundtrack was released in Taiwan by Magic Stone in 1996, as well as in Japan by Soundtrack Listeners Communications on March 21, 1997.

 Reception

 Goodbye South, Goodbye was entered into the 1996 Cannes Film Festival, but lost to Secrets & Lies.

 Critical response

 The film was chosen along with The Bridges of Madison County and Carlito's Way as the best film of the 1990s by Cahiers du cinéma.
 Director Luca Guadagnino also listed it as one of his 10 favorite films in the 2012 Sight & Sound poll.